-93.2 % of the borrowers are assigned to the Corporates asset class, and 6.3 % to the Private Individuals class.
+96.8 % of the borrowers are assigned to the Corporates asset class, and 3.0 % to the Private Individuals class.
 However, the retail business is no longer part of Aareal Bank Group's core business.
-Since Aareal Bank's lending business is focused on commercial property finance, we do not believe that a further breakdown of the "Corporates" borrower group would provide any additional information.
+Since Aareal Bank's lending business is focused on commercial property finance, we do not believe that a further breakdown of the "Corporates"

+borrower group would provide any additional information.

-Allowances for country risks were not necessary in the financial year 2010.
-We also did not recognise any impairment for derivatives, since these are recognised at fair value through profit or loss pursuant to IFRSs.
+Allowances for country risks were not necessary in the financial year 2011.
+We also did not recognise any specific valuation allowances for derivatives, since these are recognised at fair value through profit or loss pursuant to IFRSs.